 YOUNG MOTHERS IN BUTALEJA EQUIPPED WITH INFORMATION ON SAFE MOTHERHOOD AND CHALLENGED TO PLAN FOR PREGNANCY AND CHILDBIRTH

 On 24th June 2020 Uganda Youth and Adolescent Health Forum in partnership with the Ministry of Health held a successful young mothers forum in Butalejja district at the health center III on ending teenage pregnancy and child marriages with adolescent girls and young women.
 Butaleja district located in Eastern Uganda is known by many as the district with the youngest grandmother at 28 years.
-Butaleja district is also popular for its poor SRHR indicators majorly characterized by high rates of teenage pregnancies, high cases of unsafe abortions, low uptake of family planning services, high cases of sexual and gender-based violence characterized by rape, defilement, and harassment which all usually goes unreported and unpunished.
+Butaleja district is also popular for its poor SRHR indicators majorly characterized by high rates of teenage pregnancies, low uptake of family planning services, high cases of sexual and gender-based violence characterized by rape, defilement, and harassment which all usually goes unreported and unpunished.

 To address some of these challenges young people under Uganda Youth and Adolescents Health Forum and in partnership with the Butaleja District Health Office and the Eastern Region Youth Network on SRHR and Gender Equality held a Young Mother’s Forum on Ending Teenage Pregnancy and Child Marriages.
 The interactive Young Mother’s Forum drew 40 mothers and girls at high risk of sexual violence, teenage pregnancies, and child marriages.
 The forum was aimed at creating a platform for intergenerational dialogue, sharing and learning between adolescent girls, young women and health care providers on the basic concepts of safe motherhood, proven strategies to prevent teenage pregnancies as well as strategies to prevent and protect girls from sexual and gender-based violence and elimination of Child marriages.
 The young mother’s forum was graced by the DHO of Butalejja and members of the youth network which comprises members from the districts of Tororo, Butalejja, and Mbale and midwives The youth network on Adolescents and youth SRHR aims to pursue youth advocacy and coordination for increased demand, access, and uptake of essential and quality youth-friendly SRHR services in the three districts.